dwday/cough_transfer_learning/README.md

 ###Under construction
-Codes will be added soon
+Example codes will be added soon